francisco-milan/fiori-launchpad-kpi-onpremise/README.md

 ### Key Features
 * KPI Connector: Send KPIs of your abap2UI5 Apps to SAP Fiori Launchpad
-* User-Friendly: Implement just a single method and return the desired value
+* User-Friendly: Implement just a single interface and method to return the KPI value
 * Project Consistency: Easily integrable with your abap2UI5 apps
 * Compatibility: Runs with SAP Netweaver (v.7.30 or higher) or S/4 Private (Standard ABAP)